plilab/mini-mu/docs/sugar_v3.md

 label might resolve the necessity on the continuation variable for function decl use ... to bind to the nearest label

-An idea: Let's keep using Ap as a special constructor, in which case we can
+An idea: Let's keep using Ap as a special constructor, in which case we can enforce it to have a continuation, to distinguish it from normal tuples.

 introduce command in Expr might introduces hygienic issue. e.g.